Mercury-HPC/Mercury-HPC.github.io/_posts/2017-01-30-shared-memory.markdown

 Small messages fall into two categories: unexpected and expected.
 Large transfers use a one-sided mechanism for efficient access to remote memory, enabling transfers to be made without intermediate copy.
-The interface currently provides implementations for BMI, MPI, and CCI, which are themselves abstractions on top of the common HPC network protocols.
+The interface currently provides implementations for BMI, MPI, CCI and OFI libfabric, which are themselves abstractions on top of the common HPC network protocols.
 When doing communication locally on the same node between separate processes, it is desirable to bypass the loopback network interface and directly